DonQueso89/BupIT/README.md

     * messaging system can operate fully independent from RDBMS (maybe use RabbitMQ or similar)
     * sort requirements by implementation phases
+    * Can we leverage the built-in auth system for Teachers and Students?

 ## Flows